How to Really Save Money on Your Grocery Bill

 Do you or your significant other like to hunt or fish?
 This is probably where I save the most money on my grocery bill!
 Now I know that not everyone wants to go out and shoot a deer, and that’s ok.
 I couldn’t do it, but if you have someone in your family that does hunt, the savings can be tremendous!
 You can spend a little or a lot on hunting, depending on what you do or how serious you get about it.
 Think about how much you spend on meat each year and it may be well worth it.
-I use deer meat, (venison), for all my hamburger and round steak.
-If it is processed well, there will be very little, if any wild taste and you can disguise that with spices.
+I use deer meat (venison) for all my hamburger and round steak.
+If it is processed well, there will be very little, if any, wild taste and you can disguise that with spices.
 You can also hunt for turkey to use in place of chicken.
-Of course there is always wild hogs, quail, pheasant and duck and more.
+Of course, there is always wild hogs, quail, pheasant, duck, and more.
 Most people like to fish, and we know fish is good for you.
 Go fishing, it is very relaxing and fun.
-Keep those fish you catch, clean them and put them in your freezer.
+Keep those fish you catch, clean them, and put them in your freezer.
 I very rarely buy meat at the grocery store.
-I’m sure I save hundreds of dollars a year by buying very little meat, poultry and fish at the grocery store.
+I’m sure I save hundreds of dollars a year by buying very little meat, poultry, and fish at the grocery store.

 Rice and Pasta

 Cook with rice and pasta.
 There are lots of good meals you can make with either of these foods.
 Both rice and pastas are very inexpensive and can really stretch your meals.
 I like to use the “cream of” soups with these types of dishes.
 You can find soups on sale quite often and there are usually coupons on soup too.
 These are great types of dishes to use your wild game with.
 You can cook things like regular spaghetti, chicken spaghetti, beef (deer) tips and rice, beef (deer) tips and noodles, chicken (turkey) alfredo, chicken (turkey) and rice, just to give you a few ideas.